kenjennings/Atari-1nvader/README.md

 1nvader For C64: https://github.com/darrenfoulds/1nvader-c64

-F Y I -- work is on pause as we move homes through June.
-I expect to resume meaningful coding in July.
+F Y I -- work is on pause as we move homes through June 2022.
+I expect to resume meaningful coding in July 2022.

 ---